OICR/PGMLab/README.md

 #####4.2 R interface

-In order to call libnet from the R Console you will need to create and load the R LibNet shared object.
+In order to call libnet from the R Console you will need to load the R LibNet shared object.

-######4.2.1 Compiling the R interface

-   - Run the following two commands to compile the R interface

-	cd r_package/libnetR
-	make

-   - After running the command the following shared object should exist

-	lib/libnetR.so has been generated

-######4.2.2 Running R in order to be able to access the R LibNet shared object
+######4.2.1 Running R in order to be able to access the R LibNet shared object

    - Run on of the first two commands, depending on your OS, and then run one of the two options in the last line.